githedgehog/docs/docs/architecture/fabric.md

  - A VPC can have multuple subnets.
 Each Subnet in the VPC is modeled as a Vlan on the switch.
 The vlan is only locally significant and a given subnet might have different Vlan's on different leaves on the network.
 We assign a globally significant vni for each subnet.
-This VNI is used to extend the subnet across different leaves in the network and provides a view of single streched l2 domain if the applications need it.
+This VNI is used to extend the subnet across different leaves in the network and provides a view of single stretched l2 domain if the applications need it.
  - The hedgehog fabric has a built-in DHCP server which will automatically assign IP addresses to each workload depending on the VPC it belongs to.
 This is achieved by configuring a DHCP relay on each of the server facing vlans.
-   The DHCP server is accesible through the underlay network and is shared by all vpcs in the fabric.
+   The DHCP server is accessible through the underlay network and is shared by all vpcs in the fabric.
 The inbuilt DHCP server is capable of identifying the source VPC of the request and assigning IP addresses from a pool allocated to the VPC at creation.
  - A VPC by default cannot communicate to anyone outside the VPC and we need to define specific peering rules to allow